How to Print and Cut on a Cricut

 - how to print and cut with Cricut

-- what ‘bleed’ means and when you should and shouldn’t use it
+- what ‘bleed’ means and why you should use it

 How to print and cut on a Cricut machine